 Stainless Steel or Bamboo Utensils

 Swap the plastic for Stainless Steel or Bamboo when the time comes.
-We’d highly recommend avoiding buying any Teflon or non-stick coated pots and pans as the coatings often contain toxic materials, which means it removes the need for soft surface utensils.
+We’d highly recommend avoiding buying any non-stick coated pots and pans as the coatings often contain toxic materials, which means it removes the need for soft surface utensils.

 When it comes to cookware, durable stainless steel or cast iron that will last a lifetime is an absolute must.
 Look for sets that have a thick base as these don’t burn food as easily.
 A little bit of oil to prevent sticking can go a long way.
 Pans with non-stick coatings are potentially toxic and don’t last as long as the good old fashion stuff.